 Looking to buy a home in Cohasset?

 About Cohasset MA

 Found in Norfolk County, Massachusetts, Cohasset MA is a town with a population between 7,000 and 8,000 residents.
 The town covers a total of 31.5 square miles with a large amount of water.
 It's located in the corner of South Shore near where Massachusetts Bay begins and Boston Harbor ends.
-The beaches of Cohasset is a large draw for tourists and home owners alike, find out more on The beaches of Cohasset by reading our article.
+The beaches of Cohasset is a large draw for tourists and home owners alike, which drives the residential real estate market.

 The central village of Cohasset provides a spacious area called The Common, with a small pond called the Meeting House Pond.
 Many historical buildings, churches and homes surround the area, along with restaurants, shops and more.

 Cohasset embraces old New England charm as a small community.
 Many enjoy visiting the Village for the beautiful Town Commons, amazing views from the harbor and incredible history.
 Some come to visit and end up relocating simply because they cannot get enough of the town charm.

 History of Cohasset MA